1. Mizuho Securities USA LLC ("MSUSA")

 5. Mizuho Securities Canada Inc. (“MSCN”)

 Mizuho Securities Canada Inc. (MSCN), a wholly owned subsidiary of Mizuho Securities USA LLC, conducts securities business in Canada as a registered investment dealer in each Canadian province and territory.
-MSCN is a member of the Investment Industry Regulation Organization of Canada and a member of the Canadian Investor Protection Fund.
+MSCN is a member of the Canadian Investment Regulatory Organization and a member of the Canadian Investor Protection Fund.
 In the US, MSCN is a member of the Financial Industry Regulatory Authority.

 Click below to view MSCN’s most recent financial statements.